When a character tells a story or has a dream of a completely unrelated event in which people they already know fill in for the roles of the story.

 - The Wizard of Oz - The Trope Namer, in which after waking up, Dorothy realizes that the Tin Man, Cowardly Lion and Scarecrow bear more than a passing resemblance to the ranch hands.

 - She also notices that the travelling mystic looks an awful lot like a certain wizard and sees Miss Gulch turn into the wicked witch, though she does not mention the latter upon returning home/regaining consciousness.

-- Piwem i Mieczem ("With Beer And Sword"), an episodic story published in the magazine Top Secret!, involved a character hallucinating about going to a fantasy world and meeting comrades who were all based on the magazine's editors.
+- Piwem i Mieczem ("With Beer And Sword"), an episodic story published in the magazine Top Secret, involved a character hallucinating about going to a fantasy world and meeting characters who were all based on the magazine's editors.